In your Easter bonnet, with all the frills upon it,

 We went to church and I absolutely reveled in all the “Oh, isn’t she precious” comments.
 I accepted the adulation with a beaming smile.

 We went inside and entered a pew.
 I really can’t remember how the church managed to have pews in the back of a grocery store, but we did.
 On this particular Easter Sunday, the store must have received a large delivery of fresh onions the previous day because the church reeked.
-Not even that little, gold thing swinging from a chain with incense puffing out of it could conquer the smell.
+Not even that little, gold thing swinging from a chain with incense puffing out of the tiny holes could conquer the smell.

 I always stood on the kneeler that was hooked to the back of the pew in front of the pew my family occupied.
 I know.
 That’s a lot of pews and, considering the onion smell, the pun was intended.

-The reason I stood was because if I knelt, I was too short to see over the next pew.
+The reason I stood was because, if I knelt, I was too short to see over the next pew.

 So, there I stood in all of my finery; gripping the handle of my beautiful straw purse with both hands and hanging it over the back of the wooden seat in front of me.
 The Mass began and proceded a bit more quickly than I thought it would, catching me somewhat unaware when it was time to sit.
 I was just stepping back off the kneeler, bringing my purse with me, when the broad back of the very portly woman in front of me descended into her seat.
-I could see the writing on the wall as those broad shoulders fell like a soft sack of lead against the back of her pew.
+I could see the writing on the wall as those broad shoulders fell like a sack of soft lead against the back of her pew.
 She crushed my gorgeous, white, straw purse.
 I watched in desperate horror as it squashed; part of the little pink and yellow and green nosegay peeping sadly from the confines of that woman’s heaviness.
 She seemed to neither feel nor hear what was happening behind her.

 I didn’t care.
 I yanked my purse, trying to rescue at least a flower or a straw.
 The handle tore off.
 There I stood….holding the handle and staring at it like a dog who catches a lizard only to have the creature’s tail break off….leaving the confused dog to wonder what happened to the rest of the body.